EricStautmeister/react-ejist-lib/README.md

 This package contains simple react components to build a simple ui.

 At the moment, the package contains barely anything useable, but in future versions there will be more to offer.
-You can help improve it by sending pull requests to [this repository](https://github.com/EricStautmeister/react-ejist-lib).
+You can help improve it by contributing to [this repository](https://github.com/EricStautmeister/react-ejist-lib).

 You can install this package using the following command: